 3.)
 Cover your pot after you add your tomatoes to expedite the softening.

-5.)
+4.)
 Finish in Style: with any dish, especially a tomato heavy one, the balance is key so make sure you taste and tweak.
 Want more depth?
 Add garam masala.
 More zing?
 Add freshly julienned ginger and chilies.
 Want more creaminess?
 Add more cream or whipped room temp yoghurt.
-I've done ALL of the above when needed and they work!
+I've done ALL of the above when needed and they work.

-Because of the creamy sauce this is a great make ahead dish for entertaining and can be made 2-3 dyas in advance.
-Just add the garam masala, kasuri methi, and any garnishes you wish to add.
+Because of the creamy sauce this is a great make ahead dish for entertaining and can be made 2-3 days in advance.
+Just add the garam masala, kasuri methi, and any garnishes you wish to add after reheating.

 Equipment